Robert Garofalo, MD, MPH | Division Head, Pediatrician (he/him)

 Sergio is the Coordinator of HIV Prevention Programs at Lurie Children’s.
 They also assist newly diagnosed and out-of-care HIV+ adolescents in getting linked to medical and social services that meet their individual needs.

 Stephanie Pelligra, MPH | Division Administrator (she/her)

-Stephanie Pelligra is the Department of Pediatrics Division Administrator for the Division of Adolescent Medicine.
+Stephanie Pelligra is the Department of Pediatrics Division Administrator for the Division of Adolescent and Young Adult Medicine.
 Stephanie has been on staff at Lurie Children’s (formerly Children’s Memorial Hospital) since 2008.
 Her previous experience includes clinical and behavioral research, project management, quality improvement, and program coordination.
 Stephanie received her MPH from DePaul University in 2010.
 She currently also serves as the Division Administrator for the Smith Child Health Research, Outreach, and Advocacy Center, the Division of Academic General Pediatrics, and the Division of Community Based Medicine.

 Amanda Diers Schall, MA, GCPM | Manager (she/her)

 Amanda is the Manager of the Division of Adolescent and Young Adult Medicine.
 Amanda has extensive experience in both hospital and university administration with a focus on adolescent medicine and research.
 Amanda received her advanced degrees in medical anthropology and public management from the University of South Florida.